Caring.com

 Veterans Benefits for Family Caregivers

-Seniors receiving Veterans Affairs (VA) benefits may be able to enroll in benefits to help them pay for a family caregiver.
+Seniors receiving benefits from Veterans Affairs (VA) may be able to enroll in benefits to help them pay for a family caregiver.
 If you’re caring for someone who has served in any branch of the U.S. military, they should receive a monthly pension from the VA that can be partially used to pay for their care.
 Additionally, there are several other benefits that exist to help veterans pay for personal care services that a family caregiver provides.

 Below, you can learn more about the VA programs that pay caregivers for taking care of a family member.